 - Appointments to the program are made through the Cardiovascular Disease Match, which is part of the National Residency Matching Program (NRMP) Medical Specialties Matching Program.
 Candidates must register for the match in addition to applying through ERAS.

-- Applicants considered for an appointment will be invited to visit Mayo Clinic in September and October of the year preceding the program start date for a personal interview with the program directors and selected faculty.
+- Applicants considered for an appointment will be invited to interview in September and October of the year preceding the program start date with program directors and selected faculty.